Matthew-Hurrell/viva-la-nacho/README.md

 #### Log In To Post Recipe

-The post recipe form page is available to both authorised and non authorised users.
-The button link to the page is available on the main nav bar to all users.
+The post a recipe form page is available to both authorised and non-authorised users.
+The button link to the page is available on the main nav bar for all users.
 The reason this button is still visible to non logged in users is it can be used as an incentive to encourage users to sign up.
 If site users aren't aware they can post their own recipes they may not decide to sign up for an account.
-This was an intentional design choice to boost user sign ups.
+This is an intentional design choice to boost user sign ups.
 However, non authorised users will not see the recipe form if they navigate to the post a recipe page.
 Instead they will be presented with a centralised content box which contains some text and button links.
 The notification advises the user that they need to be logged in to post a recipe.
 The user is then presented with three button links - one to the log in page, one to the sign up page and one for the home page.
 The user can then decide which option they would prefer.
 The log in and sign up page button links are deliberately kept brightly coloured to further encourage user sign ups and interaction.

 ![Non Authorised Post Recipe](readme/assets/images/non-logged-in-post-recipe.png)